libpixel/libpixel-uploader/README.md

 ```

 Each event listener definition function returns the upload object, so you can
-chain multiple listener definitions if you want:
+chain multiple event callback definitions if you want:

 ```js
 uploader.start(function (event) {